JGCRI/pygcam/docs/source/mcs/commands.rst

       “foo” in each trialDir for a given set of parameters, you might write::

         gt iterate -s1 -c “foo -s{simId} -t{trialNum} -i{trialDir}/x -o{trialDir}/y/z.txt”.

+   moirai : @replace
+      .. _moirai:

+      Provides various options for setting up Monte Carlo simulations with uncertainty in carbon stock data based on the underlying moirai data.
+      See :doc:`datasystem` for more information.

    parallelPlot : @replace
       .. _parallelPlot: